 It’s insurance against giving up.
 Remember I said that the biggest risk is that you’ll just give up?
 A tutor is your insurance against that.
 They’ll keep you motivated, hold you accountable, and help you get unstuck when you just don’t get something.

-Italki is the best and biggest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.
+Italki is the largest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.

 Italki gives you the chance to connect with Italian speakers and you can schedule ‘lessons’ in the shape of skype conversations to practice your spoken Italian.
 There are a huge number of registered teachers, tutors or language partners to choose who you can send a message to or book a lesson with.